johnsci911/nvim-ide/README.md

 * Norg - Neo ORG

 #### TODO
-* Improve keybindings for Tabnine autocompletion
+* ~~Improve keybindings for Tabnine autocompletion~~
 * Formatters for various web frameworks (disabled by default)
+* Use uberzug to preview media files
+* Fix 'FzfLua files' command in whichkey